 CIF Core Components can be used in any project by either including the provided

 all package or individually using the CIF content package and related OSGI bundles.
 To manually add CIF Core Components to a project, use the following dependencies:

 <dependency> <groupId>com.adobe.commerce.cif</groupId> <artifactId>core-cif-components-apps</artifactId> <type>zip</type> <version>x.y.z</version> </dependency> <dependency> <groupId>com.adobe.commerce.cif</groupId> <artifactId>core-cif-components-config</artifactId> <type>zip</type> <version>x.y.z</version> </dependency> <dependency> <groupId>com.adobe.commerce.cif</groupId> <artifactId>core-cif-components-core</artifactId> <version>x.y.z</version> </dependency> <dependency> <groupId>com.adobe.commerce.cif</groupId> <artifactId>graphql-client</artifactId> <version>x.y.z</version> </dependency> <dependency> <groupId>com.adobe.commerce.cif</groupId> <artifactId>magento-graphql</artifactId> <version>x.y.z</version> </dependency>

 A second option to start a CIF project is to clone and use the AEM Venia Reference Store.
 The AEM Venia Reference Store is a sample reference storefront application that demonstrates the usage of CIF Core Components for AEM.
 It is intended as a best-practice set of examples and a potential starting point to develop your own functionality.

-To get started with the Venia Reference Store simply clone the Git repository and start customizing the project according to your needs.
+To get started with the Venia Reference Store, clone the Git repository and start customizing the project according to your needs.

 The Venia Reference Store project contains two build profiles for AEM as a Cloud Service and AEM 6.5.
-Check the project readme.md to see how they are used.
+Check project readme.md so you can see how they are used.